Learn Finnish

 How to learn Finnish in 10 steps?

 1. Learn the alphabet and the pronunciation of sounds.
 Start by learning the Finnish alphabet and the pronunciation of the letters.
-It will help you to read and pronounce the words in Finnish correctly.
+It will help you to read and pronounce the Finnish words correctly.

 2. Learn basic vocabulary.
 Start by learning common words and phrases that you can use in everyday conversation.
 Mastering the specific vocabulary of this language will help you understand the words you hear or see written.